The Digestive System

-When your doctor talks about bowel cancer (also known as colorectal cancer) they are referring to cancer of the colon or rectum.
+When your doctor talks about bowel cancer (also known as colorectal cancer or colon cancer) they are referring to cancer of the colon or rectum.

-Over time some polyps can become cancerous.
-Cancer can narrow and block the bowel or cause bleeding.
-In more advanced cases, the cancer can spread beyond the bowel to other organs.
+In more advanced cases, the cancerous tumour can spread beyond the bowel to other organs.